aws/aws-sdk-go/README.md

 ### Configuring AWS Region

-In addition to the credentials you'll need to specify the region the SDK will use to make AWS API requests to.
+In addition to the credentials, you'll need to specify the region the SDK will use to make AWS API requests to.
 In the SDK you can specify the region either with an environment variable, or directly in code when a Session or service client is created.
 The last value specified in code wins if the region is specified multiple ways.

 To set the region via the environment variable set the "AWS_REGION" to the region you want to the SDK to use.
-Using this method to set the region will allow you to run your application in multiple regions without needing additional code in the application to select the region.
+Using this method to set the region, will allow you to run your application in multiple regions without needing additional code in the application to select the region.